 Here is a look at a list of some of the pools available to deposit funds into:

-The terminology used by Gate.io is a bit different than what many crypto traders will be used to, this likely has something to do with the fact the exchange was originally set up in Chinese, and the translation to English is probably a little off.
+The terminology used by Gate.io is a bit different than what many crypto traders will be used to.
+This likely has something to do with the fact that the exchange was originally set up in Chinese, and the translation to English is probably a little off.

 This feature is more commonly referred Liquidity Providing (LP), as users provide liquidity.
 Liquidity mining/providing is a more complex topic that is outside the scope of this article.
 You can find out more from the Gate.io support page on Liquidity Mining.

 Just as a funny example of the squiffy translation errors on Gate.io, I found this:

 I don’t know what kind of asset trading is going on here, is this an NSFW crypto exchange? 🤔

 Gate.io is one of the exchanges that supports Polkadot and Kusama parachain auctions, along with other exchanges like Kraken and KuCoin.
 I think this feature is amazing, a huge driver attracting fans of the Polkadot ecosystem.
 Polkadot is an exciting project with huge potential, but it is quite complex and confusing to navigate, leaving many crypto users at a loss with no idea how to get involved with the DOT auction process.